DrPaulBrewer/gridvoting/README.md

 The `VotingModel` class manages simulations.
 Each simulation is an instance of `VotingModel`.
-Besides plotting and simple questions about the alternatives, the class also provides code for calculating the transition matrix needed as an input to the `MarkovChainGPU` class below.
+Besides plotting and simple questions about the alternatives, the class also provides code for calculating the transition matrix and providing it as an input to the `MarkovChainGPU` class below.

 The `Grid` class manages rectangular grids.
-An instance of `VotingModel` will usually specify an instance of grid for plotting or visualization purposes, but it is not strictly necessary.
+An instance of `VotingModel` will usually specify a Grid instance for plotting or visualization purposes.
+It is also possible to use `VotingModel` without specifying any kind of grid or coordinate mapping, for an example see class `CondorcetCycle`.

 The `MarkovChainGPU` class manages a Markov Chain calulation on a GPU.
 This class is called internally from `VotingModel`.
 The class contains two methods for calculating the